danielabar/can-rrsp-cashout/README.md

 # can-rrsp-cashout

-> Calculator for low income Canadians approaching retirment age
+> Calculator for low income Canadians approaching retirment age to help them determine if they should cash out their RRSP.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).